willfarrell/alfred-pkgman-workflow/README.md

 The Python Package Index is very slow due to a lack on API and pagination.
 A min query length has been put in place to help speed this up.
 You can change it in the script, `$min_query_length = 3`.
 Perhaps someone with a python background can improve this.

+## Contribution

+There is the Makefile to automate the contribution steps.
+Makefile have one prerequisite: you should set `ALFRED_PKGMAN_WORKFLOW_DIR` shell environment variable targeting to workflow path installed in Alfred.
+To get the path you should:
+ 1. go Alfred Preferences -> Workflows
+ 2. find Package Managers
+ 3. right click on it and select Open in Finder

+To make a contribution you need to:
+1. make desired changes to workflow / underlying code base
+2. build distributive - the Alfred workflow
+3. prepare a new release
+    1. update `Package Managers.alfredworkflow` file in the root of repository
+    2. update `info.plist` in the root of the repository

+### make changes to workflow / underlying code base

+`make linkSourceFoldersToWorkflow` - links src, bin, vendor folders from your local cloned source code folder of the workflow to corresponding folders that installed in Alfred, located at `ALFRED_PKGMAN_WORKFLOW_DIR`.

+### build distributive - the Alfred workflow

+`make dist` - runs composer install, copies sources to `./dist`, copies icons and `info.plist` from `ALFRED_PKGMAN_WORKFLOW_DIR` to `./dist`, zips `./dist` to `Package Managers.alfredworkflow`

+### prepare a new release

+`make release` builds a new release by copying `info.plist` and `Package Managers.alfredworkflow` from `./dist` to the root of the repository.

 ![][alcatraz]
 ![][apm]
 ![][bower]